mourgen/navi-x/Navi-X/readme.txt

-Welcome to Navi-X v1.9.1
+Welcome to Navi-X v1.9.2

-Changelog (v1.9.1)
+Changelog (v1.9.2)
-- Stage6 HTML parser fix.
-HTML has changed.
+- Improved caching of playlists and images to improve UI performance.
+- Slightly increased the top left user logo.
+- Moved to new server www.navi-x.nl

 Changelog (v1.9)
 - New default skin based on Mayhem III.